Docracy/java-kissmetrics/README.md

 its backed by AsyncHttpClient from https://github.com/sonatype/async-http-client

-All you have to do is instanciate a KissMetricsClient - set the user's identity, set your api key then start making calls.
+All you have to do is instantiate a KissMetricsClient - set the user's identity, set your api key then start making calls.

 ## simple use
     // since a AsyncHttpClient isn't passed in to KissMetricsClient it'll just make one